ruxandrafed/github-scripts/README.md

-# github-scripts
+# Github CLI utils

-Scripts to get various info from Github repos.
+Utils to get various info from Github repos.
 All output is CSV and will be generated under `./output`.

 Current options include: